McMaster University, M.S.W., (Clinical Research Program),

 University of Western Ontario.

-A member in good standing of the College of Social Workers and Social Service Workers, Registration #: 420908.
+A member in good standing of the College of Social Workers and Social Service Workers, Reg #: 420908.

 Canadian Society of Clinical Hypnosis - Ontario Division and Canadian Federation of Clinical Hypnosis.

-International Society for Traumatic Stress Studies – Registration #: 17390.
+International Society for Traumatic Stress Studies – Reg #: 17390.

-Association of Traumatic Stress Specialists – Registration #: 3708.
+Association of Traumatic Stress Specialists – Reg #: 3708.

-Completed training to response to crisis and trauma situations to provide defusing and debriefing interventions.
+Completed training to response to crisis and trauma situations and to provide defusing and debriefing interventions.

 The certificate course completed at the Hincks Dellcrest Centre focused on the development of core competencies in various treatment modalities for Posttraumatic Stress Disorder and related co-morbid psychological sequelae of trauma and PTSD.

-Completed competency based training in the use of indirect hypnosis for mood disorder, chronic pain, trauma and various other emotional concerns.
+Completed competency based training in the use of direct/indirect hypnosis for mood disorder, chronic pain, trauma and various other emotional concerns.

 Completed competency based training in the use of direct/indirect hypnosis treatment.